AKASO EK7000 PRO 4K Action camera

 Powering The Device

-How you keep your helmet camera charged is going to be something to consider.
+How you keep your motorcycle helmet camera charged is going to be something to consider.

 Some cameras will need charging before use, which means you have to remember to charge the devise up before your ride.